 1. The position of the Member States of the European Union has been coordinated in the Member State Expert Group of 18 November 2021.
 This document reflects the outcome, including some further suggestions proposed by OICA.

 2. In paragraph 2.1. the square brackets are removed.
-The footnote is updated to include 11.10 and 11.11.
+The footnote is updated to include 11.9. to 11.11.

+3. In paragraph 2.43.
+WAD 2100 is replaced by WAD 2500

+4. In paragraph 2.44. editorial corrections to improve clarity of the definition.

-3. In paragraph 2.45. the square brackets are removed.
-The footnote is updated to include 11.10 and 11.11.
+5. In paragraph 2.45. the square brackets are removed.
+The footnote is updated to include 11.9. to 11.11. and editorial correction

+6. In paragraph 4.2. updating 02 series to 03 series.

-4. In paragraph 11.9. the square brackets are removed.
+7. In paragraph 11.9. the square brackets are removed.
 Some rewording to clarify that until 1 September 2028, type approval procedures shall use the test proceedings and specific provisions foreseen in the requirements (paragraphs 2.1, 2.45 and Annex 5, paragraphs 4.8 and 5.8)

-5. Paragraphs 11.10 and 11.11. introduce a sunset clause for existing types, as requested by the Member States, for type approvals issued using the specific provisions related to WAD 2,100 boundary
+8. Paragraphs 11.10 and 11.11. introduce a sunset clause for existing types, as requested by the Member States, for type approvals issued using the specific provisions related to WAD 2,100 boundary

-6. Paragraph 11.12 and 11.13: these are verbatim the standard provisions contained in the general guidelines ECE/TRANS/WP.29/1044/Rev.3, clarifying the right to grant type approval to any preceding series and the obligation to grant extensions of existing approvals to any preceding series.
+9. Paragraphs 11.12 and 11.13: these are verbatim the standard provisions contained in the general guidelines ECE/TRANS/WP.29/1044/Rev.3, clarifying the right to grant type approval to any preceding series and the obligation to grant extensions of existing approvals to any preceding series.